data301-2020-winter2/course-project-group_1021/README.md

 ## Team Members

 - Ravi Bullock: 3rd Year Computer Science Major
-- Person 2: one sentence about you!
+- Angel Yu: Passionate about the intersection of tech and healthcare
 - Person 3: one sentence about you!

 ## References